Dogs may go gray when stressed, just like US presidents

 - Temple Grandin encouraged this research after noticing the hair of US presidents gray

-(CNN)Whether you call them gray hairs or stress highlights, world-renowned animal scientist and autism advocate Temple Grandin wants you to know that dogs may get them prematurely, too -- especially when stressed, such as being left at home alone.
+(CNN)Whether you call them gray hairs or stress highlights, world-renowned animal scientist and autism advocate Temple Grandin wants you to know that dogs may get them prematurely, too -- possibly when stressed, such as being left at home alone.

 Premature graying in dogs may be an indicator of anxiety and impulsivity, according to a study published in this month's edition of the journal Applied Animal Behaviour Science, in which Grandin served as a co-author.